marcelkornblum/sn-rfcs/text/0004-hosting.md

 Go to [Organization](https://console.aws.amazon.com/organizations/home) page Add Account > Create account
-**Use a group email - should be developers+something@** Wait a minute until it's crerated, then switch to the new account using the OrganizationAccountAccessRole whichb gives admin privs on that account
+**Use a group email - should be developers+something@** Wait a minute until it's created, then switch to the new account using the OrganizationAccountAccessRole which gives admin privileges on that account
 Go to IAM > Roles > Create a Role
 Trusted entity > Another AWS Account > ID: (the master account), Require MFA [tick] Add policy ViewOnlyAccess